wallaceoc/DevOps-Course-Workshop-Module-08-Serverless/during_workshop_11.md

 AcmeSub have been in touch, instead of processing the subtitles immediately, they would like us to instead save them to some storage that they can access later.

-For the moment we want to just focus on the infrastructure, so we will keep using our function from Part 2, however, instead of returning the text, we want to save it somewhere.
+For the moment we want to just focus on the infrastructure, so we will keep using our function from Part 2, but we will alter it to save the subtitles somewhere.

 ### Step 1 - Setting up Azure Table Storage